BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- BYU has not yet combined with its opponents to put up more than 64 points in a game this season.
+- BYU has not yet combined with its opponents to score more than 63.5 points in a game this season.

-- Virginia's games have gone over 64 points in three of seven chances this season.
+- Virginia and its opponents have combined to score more than 63.5 points in three of seven games this season.

-- The combined points per game average of the two teams, 63.6, is 0.4 points fewer than Saturday's over/under.

 BYU Stats and Trends